How to move from ISDN to SIP

 - How many phone numbers or extensions you have

-- How are inbound calls handled for every department?
+- How inbound calls are handled for each department

-- Are there any call queues or IVRs?
+- Whether there are any call queues or IVRs

 - Divert features